Embeint/infuse-sdk/doc/embedded/app_features/task_runner.rst

 ***********************

-Task schedules can be updated at runtime without a full firmware update through the usage of the :ref:`kv_store_api` and :c:func:`task_runner_schedules_load`.
-The schedule load function takes the default set of task schedules contained in the ``schedules`` variable and updates any definitions that have a different value in the KV store.
+Task schedules can be updated at runtime without a full firmware update through the usage of the :ref:`kv_store_api`.
+When :kconfig:option:`CONFIG_KV_STORE_KEY_TASK_SCHEDULES` is enabled, the schedules provided to :c:func:`task_runner_init` are treated as the default schedules distributed with the application.

-The contents of the stored schedules can be reset by incrementing the ``schedules_id`` parameter.
+Any writes to the underlying task schedule KV slots will replace the default schedule until a new set of default schedules are distributed.
+A new set of defaults are signified by incrementing the :kconfig:option:`CONFIG_TASK_RUNNER_DEFAULT_SCHEDULES_ID` option.
 This must be used if the default schedules are changing in a way that could be incompatible with previous definitions.
 One example of this is if a new schedule is inserted in the middle of the default schedule list.